FridaWikell/python-snake/README.md

 ![Screenshot of progress bar](doc/loading-highscore.webp)

-The progress bar let the user know that something is happening and the highscore is calculating.
+The progress bar lets the user know that something is happening and the highscore is calculating.

 #### Highscore top ten